Drugs and alcohol in the workplace

 • immediately notify their principal or manager if they observe behaviour by a colleague, student or visitor that suggests they are impaired by alcohol, medication or other drugs

-• adhere to the Code of conduct.
+• adhere to the department's Code of ethics and conduct policy document.

 Employees who are required to drive government vehicles or a private vehicle during their duties must not: